||Verdon Gorge and Luberon Regions of France

 Hotels: The hotels on this route are very comfortable; some are basic and simple, others are very nice.
 All reflect the local character and offer a warm Provencal welcome.
 Unless noted, all have private bathrooms.
 Three hotels have swimming pools.

 Meals: Breakfasts and dinners are served at the hotels, and lunches are picnic style along the trail.

 It is easiest to fly into Nice and out of Marseilles.
 However, if your plans include travel to Paris, it is possible to take the train between Paris and the Aix-en-Provence TGV train, which is about 8 miles from the Marseille Provence Airport.
 Frequent shuttle buses run between the airport and TGV station.

 The trip will begin at the hotel in Annot.
 Participants can take the scenic train from Nice to Annot – Chemins de Fers de Provence.
 The travel time is about 2 hours.

 The trip will end with a morning transfer from Roussillon the Marseille Airport, arriving at about 10:30 am; please make travel plans accordingly.

-If you would like to register, would like to receive more information, including a detailed itinerary (including elevation gains, loss, and distance), or to register, please contact us.
+If you would like to receive more information, a more detailed itinerary (including elevation gains, loss, and distance), or to register, please contact us.
 We're also happy to supply you with a list of past participants willing to share their insights into this guided Colors of Provence Hike.

 Reserving This Trip